 Vikings Were Homophobic, Strapping Straight Dudes with Wavy Hair

 Viking men are often depicted, contradictorily, with homoeroticism and as staunch homophobes.
 The hair, the muscles, the hammers, the revealing costumes... come to daddy.
-But the posturing, the clipped phrases, the weapons, and the war, are more in keeping with an ideal of masculinity most often found in the womanizing annals of '80s action cinema.
+But the posturing, the clipped phrases, the weapons, and the war, are more in line with contemporary ideas about hyper-masculinity.

 Truth and misconception exists in such depictions, on account of the understanding of homosexual behavior in Viking culture.
 Before the arrival of Christianity, Norse people didn't view homosexuality as opposed to laws of nature, man, or gods.
 However, as a patriarchal, pride-based culture, Vikings saw any act of submitting to the will of another person as humiliating and base.
 Because of this, any man who was penetrated lost all esteem and dignity.
 There was nothing wrong, however, with men who penetrated men.